ampl/mp/doc/source/modeling-mo.rst

     }
     let total_number.option_timelimit := 30;

-    # note that objectives total_cost[3] and total_number will be blended,  but there
+    # Note that objectives total_cost[3] and total_number will be blended
+    # (since they have the same priority),  but there is no conflict
-    # is no conflict because the timelimit is set to 30 for both, and mipgap is set
+    # because the timelimit is set to 30 for both, and mipgap is set
-    # only for total_cost[3].
+    # only for total_cost[3], see below for explanation.

 If multiple objectives have the same priority, they are blended together.
 When objectives are part of the same blended group, the driver will reject configurations where different option values are specified for these objectives.
-All objectives within a blended group must share identical option values or at most one should have the value specified.
+All objectives within a blended group must share identical option values (or not be set).

 See
 `AMPL Colab notebooks with multi-objective options <https://colab.ampl.com/tags/multi-objective-options.html>`__